m-anan/meals-ui/README.md

 Meals Frontend
-This is the frontend application for the Meals project.
+This is the frontend application for the Meals project, built with React and Vite.
 It allows users to browse and order meals from different categories.

 Prerequisites
 Before you begin, ensure you have met the following requirements: